Catholic Church in the Philippines: Spanish Era

 Group picture of students Ateneo de Manila Philippines.
 At the center is a ceremonial presence of Pope Benedict XV in the form of his portrait.

 Under the encomienda system, Filipinos had to pay tribute to the encomendero of the area, and in return the encomendero taught them the Christian faith and protected them from enemies.
-Although Spain had used this system in America, it did not work as effectively in the Philippines, and the missionaries were not as successful in converting the natives as they had hoped.
-In 1579, Bishop Salazar and clergymen were outraged because the encomenderos had abused their powers.
-Although the natives were resistant, they could not organize into a unified resistance towards the Spaniards, partly due to geography and ethno-linguistic differences.
+Although Spain had used this system in America, it was not as effective in the Philippines, and missionaries were not as successful in converting the natives.
+In 1579, Domingo de Salazar, the first Bishop of Manila, and other clergymen were outraged because the encomenderos had abused their powers.
+Although the natives were resistant, they could not organize into a unified resistance towards the Spaniards, partly due to geography and ethnolinguistic differences.

 With the increasing number of colonists, Spain and Mexico pressured other religious orders to join the evangelical mission started by the Augustinian in the Philippines.
 The Franciscans arrived in 1577, followed by the Jesuits in 1581, the Dominicans in 1587, and Augustinian Recollects in 1606.